MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Mastopexy Recovery

 Recovery time is different for every patient, depending on the extent of the breast lift surgery and how well your body heals.
-Immediately following your mastopexy, you will experience mild pain, swelling, bruising, and a feeling of tightness across your chest.
-These are typical post-treatment experiences and will ease gradually.
-You will be prescribed pain medication and will need to wear a compression bra to protect the incision sites and minimise these symptoms.
+Immediately following mastopexy, you will experience pain, swelling, bruising, and a feeling of tightness across your chest.
+These are typical post-treatment experiences and will subside gradually.
+You will be prescribed pain medication and will need to wear a compression bra to protect the incision sites.
 You will leave the surgery with drains inserted at the surgical sites to prevent fluid accumulation and dressings to protect the incision sites.
 These will be removed several days after the procedure.
-After one week, the pain will reduce significantly, but moderate swelling and bruising will persist.
+After one week, the pain will decrease, but moderate swelling and bruising will persist.
 However, you may be able to return to work at this time.

 • Take all prescribed medications and creams.